 2006: 80% of US Banks Offer Internet Banking

 As the evolution of online banking continued, it slowly gained popularity in e-commerce.
 When big-name banks began to offer online products and services, e-banking seemed to gain legitimacy for consumers.
 By 2006, online banking had become mainstream: An overwhelming 80 percent of banks in the U.S. were offering internet banking services.

 In 2009, Ally transformed GMAC Bank into what we know today as Ally Bank, joining the ranks of internet-only banks.
 In recent years, it has repeatedly been named the top online bank in GOBankingRates’ annual Best Banks rankings.

 2010: Online Banking Is Growing Faster Than the Internet

-Online banking has become so widespread today that customers expect accounts to include free online banking, and many banks only operate on the internet, effectively decreasing overhead costs to offer more competitive rates and enjoy higher profit margins.
-“As an online bank, Ally doesn’t have branches, which allows it to offer customers great rates, 24/7 service, and innovative and competitive deposit products,” Morais said.
+Online banking has become so widespread today that customers expect accounts to include free online banking, and many banks only operate on the internet, effectively decreasing overhead costs to offer more competitive rates on savings accounts and enjoy higher profit margins.

 Find Out: How to Open a Bank Account Online

 Today, online banking is one of the most popular ways for people to manage their money.
 Banks ensure internet banking security for customers by using encryption technology — such as secure sockets layer — verifying internet banking account activity, incorporating account safety features and constantly warning consumers of ways to avoid threats such as identity theft.

 Consumer Responsibility for Secure Online Banking

 Online banking customers should take measures to practice safe internet banking.
 The FDIC advises consumers to take the following precautions: